Updated May 8, 2019

 As long as the definition of a “modern” family keeps evolving, Falsettos will always be relevant, win laughs, and require tissues.
-We take a look at what was happening, then and now, during Falsettos‘ two Broadway premieres.
-Live from Lincoln Center: Falsettos, filmed in 2016, airs on PBS Friday, October 27 at 9pm as part of #BroadwayonPBS.
+We take a look at how some of the play’s issues were addressed in 1992, the year Falsettos premiered, and where the issues stand today.

 Falsettos, a musical in two acts, is comprised of two related Off-Broadway productions: March of the Falsettos and Falsettoland.
-Once slated for Broadway, it had a bit of a false start, switching theaters, and because of schedule conflicts, directors and cast, before landing at the John Golden Theatre on April 29, 1992.
+Once slated for Broadway, it had a bit of a false start.
+It switched theaters, and because of schedule conflicts, changed up directors and cast before landing at the John Golden Theatre on April 29, 1992.
 Fans of the Off-Broadway works were there from the start to support the first performances.
 The musical ran for more than a year, closing on June 27, 1993.

-The show won two of its seven Tony Award nominations: Best Book of a Musical, and Best Original Score Written for the Theatre.
+The musical won two of its seven Tony Award nominations: Best Book of a Musical, and Best Original Score Written for the Theatre.

 The cast: Michael Rupert (Marvin, Jason’s dad), Barbara Walsh (Trina, Jason’s mom), Jonathan Kaplan (Jason, Trina and Marvin’s 10-year-old son), Stephen Bogardus (Whizzer, Marvin’s boyfriend), Chip Zien (Mendel, the psychotherapist and later, Trina’s husband), Heather Mac Rae (Dr. Charlotte) and Carolee Carmello (Cordelia, the caterer).

-In 2015, the original cast shared memories of making the musical and thoughts on its revival with Playbill.
+The original cast shared memories of making the musical and thoughts on the 2016 Broadway revival with Playbill.

-Falsettos returned to the Great White Way again under Lapine’s direction in 2016 and was recorded for all to see on PBS on October 27, 2017.
+Falsettos returned to the Great White Way again under Lapine’s direction in 2016 and was recorded for all to see in the PBS broadcast premiere on October 27, 2017.
 Nominated for Best Revival of a Musical, the Lincoln Center Theater production starred Christian Borle, Stephanie J. Block, Andrew Rannells, and Brandon Uranowitz, all of whom received Tony nominations for their respective performances.

 Christopher Isherhood raved in his New York Times review, “There’s hardly a moment in the exhilarating, devastating revival of the musical “Falsettos” that doesn’t approach, or even achieve, perfection.”

-The cast: Christian Borle (Marvin, Jason’s dad; Charlie and the Chocolate Factory, Something Rotten!), Stephanie J. Block (Trina, Jason’s mom; The Mystery of Edwin Drood), Anthony Rosenthal (Jason, Trina and Marvin’s 10-year-old son), Andrew Rannells (Whizzer, Marvin’s boyfriend; Book of Mormon), Brandon Uranowitz (Mendel, the psychotherapist and later, Trina’s husband; An American in Paris), Tracie Thoms (Dr. Charlotte; Stick Fly, Rent), Betsy Wolfe (Cordelia, the caterer; Waitress).
+The cast: Christian Borle (Marvin, Jason’s dad; Charlie and the Chocolate Factory, Something Rotten!), Stephanie J. Block (Trina, Jason’s mom; The Cher Show), Anthony Rosenthal (Jason, Trina and Marvin’s 10-year-old son), Andrew Rannells (Whizzer, Marvin’s boyfriend; Book of Mormon), Brandon Uranowitz (Mendel, the psychotherapist and later, Trina’s husband; An American in Paris), Tracie Thoms (Dr. Charlotte; Stick Fly, Rent), Betsy Wolfe (Cordelia, the caterer; Waitress).

-When the curtain lifted in April 1992, audiences turned their clocks back a decade to the play’s setting in the late 70s and 1981, when AIDS was still a mystery to even medical professionals like the play’s Dr. Charlotte.
-By the ‘90s, audiences understood the illness plaguing Whizzer, but the characters did not.
+When the curtain lifted in April 1992, audiences turned their clocks back a decade to the play’s setting in the late 70s and 1981, when AIDS was still a mystery to even medical professionals, like the play’s character Dr. Charlotte.
+By the ’90s, audiences understood the illness that plagued Whizzer, but the characters did not.
 By the time Falsettos opened, Liberace, Robert Mapplethorpe, Keith Haring, Halston, Freddie Mercury were among the famous to have died of the auto-immune disease.
 At the end of 1992, 254,147 cases of AIDS and 194,476 deaths had been reported to-date in the U.S.

-The theater world is reeling from the sudden death of young composer-lyricist Michael Friedman (age 41) on September 9, 2017.
+The theater world was shocked by the sudden death of young composer-lyricist Michael Friedman (age 41) on September 9, 2017.
 Best known for Broadway’s Bloody, Bloody Andrew Jackson, Friedman was working on several projects when he died of AIDS, just nine weeks after he was diagnosed with HIV.
-In 2016, the Centers for Disease Control and Prevention (CDC) reported that each year in the U.S., as many as 50,000 people become infected with HIV, and nearly 13,000 people with AIDS die annually.
-While HIV infection has been in decline, the rate for 14-to-23-year-olds has not fallen as much as it has in other age groups.
-According to the CDC, only about half of teens with HIV don’t know they have it, and teens are the least likely to get treatment.

 Political and Cultural Debates